 Improving Access to Water

 Water is vital for maintaining health, growing food, generating energy, managing the environment, and creating jobs.
-However, 4.5 billion people across the world lack safely-managed sanitation services, and 2.1 billion lack access to safely-managed drinking water services.
-Some 3 in 10 people worldwide lack access to safe, readily available water at home, and 6 in 10 lack safely managed sanitation.
+However, 4.2 billion people around the world lack safely managed sanitation services, 2.2 billion lack access to safely managed drinking water services, and 3 billion do not have basic handwashing facilities.
 Climate change is expected to increase this risk, in addition to placing greater stress on water supplies.